kevinlingelbach/320project/index.md

-# Covid-19 Vaccine Hesistancy Analysis with Linear Regression
+# Covid-19 Vaccine Hesistancy Analysis with Linear Regression Tutorial

 ## Part 0: Imports
 ###### I use several python libraries both to manipulate and graph the data.
 Mainly Pandas, Numpy, Matplotlib, and SKLearn.